 1. How can a civic agency in the City and County of SF use the Tier 3 Marketplace?

-SF’s Office of Contract Administration has published a Technology Purchasing Guidebook (PDF attached below).
+The City and County of San Francisco’s Office of Contract Administration has published Technology Purchasing Guidelines (look under “OCA Technology Purchasing Guidelines,” on this resource page.
 Appendix B (page 14) in particular, is a checklist of all of the steps and documents that the civic agency has to take to procure through the Tier 3 Marketplace.

 2. Does every procurement through the Tier 3 Marketplace have to be competitive?